Ariaky/MarynaKhliebnikovaDubois_2_24062021.github.io/README.md

 # Reservia
-Project Reservia (a site offering users to plan vacations), integrate the responsive mockup in HTML and CSS.
+Project Reservia (a site offering users to plan vacations), integrate the responsive layout in HTML and CSS.